SiddyHub/Dapr/README.md

 The [main](https://github.com/SiddyHub/Dapr/tree/main) branch, is the actual code base, and [eshop_daprized](https://github.com/SiddyHub/Dapr/tree/eshop_daprized) branch is the refactored code base with Dapr building blocks.

+So please switch to [eshop_daprized](https://github.com/SiddyHub/Dapr/tree/eshop_daprized) branch to follow this project.

 This version of the code uses **Dapr 1.7**